 Simple Mobile runs on T-Mobile’s network, and the prices sure look like they could compete against Magenta.
 All plans include unlimited talk, text, international text, international calling to 69 countries, and roaming in 16 Latin American countries.

-Plans start at $25 per month for 3GB of data.
-You can also pay $40 for 15GB, or $50 for unlimited data.
+Plans start at $25 per month for 3GB of 4G LTE data.
+You can also pay $30 for 5GB, $40 for 15GB, or $50 for unlimited data.
+Simple has also added a new $60 per month unlimited plan with a 15GB hotspot and 50GB cloud storage.
 Additional lines would cost $20 for the $25 service plan and $25 for all other plans.
 As per usual, Simple Mobile is willing to give you a small discount if you sign up for automatic payments.
 These could range anywhere from $1.25 to $5, depending on your plan.

 7. Cricket Wireless plans

-Cricket Wireless single-line plans may not seem too exciting, but things start looking real enticing once you see prices drop after adding a few lines.
+Cricket Wireless single-line plans may not seem too exciting, but things start looking really enticing once you see prices drop after adding a few lines.
 Their most popular tier is the $55 unlimited Cricket Core plan.
 The same plan costs only $80 for two lines, $90 for three lines, $100 for four lines, and $125 for five lines.
+Cricket also offers smaller 2GB and 5GB plans that might just be perfect for the young ones in your family.
+The 2GB plan is just $30 per month and the 5GB plan is $40 per month.

 Cricket Core includes unlimited talk, text, and data, as well as added features like roaming in Canada/Mexico and SD streaming.
 Cricket Wireless operates on AT&T’s network, so it’s also reliable.